 Are you wondering what to eat in New York City during your first trip to the Big Apple?
-Read on to discover ten must-eat New York food favorites that you simply should not miss during your Gotham adventure.
+Discover ten must-eat New York food favorites that you simply should not miss during your Gotham adventure.

 Start spreading the word.
 The highlight of any trip to New York City is the food in one of America’s best food cities.